-Watch our video on stock options and what are the best stocks for options trading.
+Watch our video that explains what are the best stocks for options trading.

 Do you know what are the best stocks for options trading?
-Options are a great way to to grow your account if you want to know how to invest in the stock market with little money.
+Options are a great way to to grow your account.
+And knowing which ones are better, and why is extremely helpful.

-Options have more moving parts than stocks.
+However, options have more moving parts than stocks.
 As a result, they're trickier to learn.
-However, if you're willing to put in the work, you can grow a small account.
-Many times we grow our small account using penny stocks.
+Moreover, if you're willing to put in the work, you can grow a small account successfully.
+Many times people will choose to grow a small account using penny stocks.
 If you don't have a good penny stocks list than you're subject to the pump and dump, and that's never any fun.

 Make sure to take a basic options trading course before going live with options.
 Once you've mastered the basics than learn advanced options strategies.

 The strategy you use will determine what are the best stocks for options trading.
-Options have a reputation for being difficult.
+Options have a reputation for being difficult to master.
 As a result, it scares people are away from them.

-However, when you take the time to practice trading options, you'll learn how they work.
+However, when you take the time to practice trading options, you'll learn how they work and gain confidence.

-Perhaps you dream of trading the heavy hitters like AAPL, FB, TSLA.
+Perhaps you dream of trading the heavy hitters like $AAP, $FB, $TSLA.
 Gosh their charts are nice!
 Wouldn’t it be nice to trade those in large lot sizes?

-However, with individual share costs in the hundreds, you’re stuck dabbling in the messy penny stock world, or trading just a few shares of a large cap stock.
+However, with individual share costs in the hundreds, often times you’re stuck dabbling in the messy penny stock world, or trading just a few shares of a large cap stock.

 Even the best strategies in the world won’t work if you’re trading the wrong stocks and ETFs.